synchealth/handbook/content/handbook/Privacy of your Info.md

 * Banking information.
 * Tax information.
 * Accumulation & Dissemination of leave time.
-* Performance metrics and revews.
+* Performance metrics and reviews.
 * Change of status forms for any term of employment or personal information that has been altered.
 * Emergency contact information.
 * Written employment agreements.